Benn-Lau/LearnNext13-SSR-CSR/README.md

 - Bundling Environment Variables for the Browser
 - How to set up to call API using HTTPS
 - How to write Markdown

+## Before you clone this repo READ THIS:
+This is a project I learn from [Youtuber Javascript Mastery](https://www.youtube.com/@javascriptmastery) .
+He has a [Git Repo](https://github.com/adrianhajdin/project_next13_car_showcase) for this project which I simply just learn from his video , edit some of his mistake and learn from it , I love his dedication so please support him !!

 ## How to set up .env ?